• Professor, Ph.D. Program in History, The Graduate Center, CUNY. Spring 2014: Visual Culture of 19th Century America.

 Author, Venom, a novel about nineteenth-century New York.

-• Principal Investigator/Historian, The Visual Culture of the American Civil War, a resource website based on a 2012 National Endowment for the Humanities Summer Institute for college and university teachers (funded by National Endowment for the Humanities).
+• Principal Investigator/co-writer, The Visual Culture of the American Civil War, a resource website based on a 2012 National Endowment for the Humanities Summer Institute for college and university teachers (funded by National Endowment for the Humanities).

 1978 Master of Philosophy in American History, Columbia University.